thestormforge/optimize-controller/docs/install.md

 If you have specific security requirements or the default RBAC configuration for the easy install is too permissive for your environment, there are a number of ways to obtain the raw Red Sky Ops Manager manifests:

-1. Using `redskyctl init --dry-run` will print the raw manifests used during installation, however this still requires creating a Kubernetes pod.
+1. Using `redskyctl generate install` will print the raw manifests used during installation, however this still requires creating a Kubernetes pod.
 2. Using Docker to run the `setuptools` image directly.
-For example, `docker container run --rm $(redskyctl version --setuptools)` will produce the same output as `redskyctl init --dry-run` without requiring a configured Kubernetes context.
+For example, `docker container run --rm $(redskyctl version --setuptools)` will produce the same output as `redskyctl generate install` without requiring a configured Kubernetes context.

 ## Upgrading the Red Sky Ops Manager